mlflow.models

 • validation_thresholds

 (Optional) A dictionary of metric name to mlflow.models.MetricThreshold used for model validation.
-Each metric name must either be the name of a builtin metric or the name of a custom metric defined in the custom_metrics parameter.
+Each metric name must either be the name of a builtin metric or the name of a metric defined in the extra_metrics parameter.

 Example of Model Validation